 Below is an overview of the most common asset classes we invest in.

 When you invest in shares (also known as equities), you’re actually buying a share of a company that can be traded on a stock exchange.
 You can access small and large companies across a range of industries in Australia or overseas.
 Shares provide gains or losses through changes in their price on the stock exchange as well as dividends (income).
 Shares are regarded as a high-risk investment with the potential for short-term negative returns, however they also have the potential for higher returns than most other asset classes over the long term.

-Infrastructure involves investing in assets that provide essential public facilities and services such as roads, airports, seaports and power supply and generation in Australia and overseas.
+Infrastructure involves investing in assets that provide essential public facilities and services such as roads, airports, seaports and power generation and distribution in Australia and overseas.
 This investment primarily involves exposure to unlisted companies or assets.
-Relative to shares, infrastructure tends to have a lower risk and return profile, and assets tend to be more bond-like than share-like, despite containing some growth component.
+Relative to shares, infrastructure tends to have a slightly lower risk and return profile.
 Although returns should be less volatile than other share investments, infrastructure may also produce negative returns.

 Property investments include exposure to both directly held property assets as well as investment pools that own commercial office buildings, large retail shopping centres and industrial buildings.
 Property provides income in the form of rent and the value of the assets can increase or decrease in value over time.
 Property is generally regarded as a medium to high-risk investment, depending on the characteristics of the underlying assets.
 Generally, property investments provide higher returns than fixed interest or cash in the long term, but may incur negative returns in certain market conditions.